Duplicate Detection Process

 This information is not applicable to Primo VE environments.
-For more details on Primo VE configuration, see Primo VE.
+For more details on the Primo VE configuration, see Dedup and FRBR for Primo VE.

 The duplication detection or matching process is based on creating a dedup vector for every PNX record in the Primo database.
 The vector includes all the data required by the Duplication Detection algorithm to determine if two records are equivalent.